 In our example, the SEO model balances the differences in education distributions, resulting in both groups having the same average estimated default.
 This is seen in the discrimination score of 0.
-Without claiming that education is partially the result of structural differences, the SEO estimates appear to discriminate against $s_+$.
-All estimation methods previously considered in the literature produce estimates relevantly similar to SEO in this regard.
-This was not acknowledged because a direct comparison of the change in individual estimates was not provided.
-Furthermore, if not all $s_+$ individuals are given a benefit or not all $s_-$ individuals are given a detriment, then these models are merely approximations of the fair correction.
-An ideal protected or sensitive covariate $s$ is exactly that which accounts for differences in the opportunity of being high merit.
-This is more in line with Rawl's conception of equality of opportunity \citep{Rawls01}, but this line of inquiry is beyond the scope of this paper.
+Without claiming that education is partially the result of structural differences, the SEO estimates discriminate against $\s_+$.
+Other methods to achieve group fairness produce estimates relevantly similar to SEO in this regard.
+Furthermore, if the structural effects are not such that all $\s_+$ individuals are given a benefit or not all $\s_-$ individuals receive a detriment, then these models are merely approximations of the fair correction.
+An ideal protected or sensitive covariate $\s$ is exactly that which accounts for differences in the opportunity of being high merit.
+This is in line with Rawls' conception of equality of opportunity \cite{Rawls01}.

 The SEO estimates show another important property: their RMSE is lower than that of the marginal estimate of default while still minimizing the discrimination score.
-As such, if a bank is required to minimize differences between groups in the interest of fairness, it would rather use the SEO estimates than the marginal estimate.
-The difference between the two estimates is that SEO still acknowledges that education is an informative predictor and contains an education effect.
+Therefore, if a bank is required to minimize differences between groups in the interest of fairness, it would rather use the SEO estimates than the marginal estimate.
+SEO still acknowledges that education is an informative predictor and contains an education effect.
 Furthermore, equality of opportunity is not satisfied when marginal estimates are used because all merit information is ignored.
-See \citet{sep-eo} for a more detailed discussion.
+See \cite{sep-eo} for a more detailed discussion.